gabo-di/AquaCrop.jl/README.md

 For bugs, please include as much information possible, including operating system, Julia version, version of `AquaCrop.jl`, and all the data needed to reproduce the bug.

 - To contribute to the core code or API, make a pull request.
 Contributions should include tests and a description of the problem you solve.
-If necessary also update the documentation describing the new API functionality.
+Tests should ensure that new features are backwards-compatible with the original Fortran model.
+If necessary, also update the documentation describing new API functionality.

 - To contribute to the documentation or tutorials, make a pull request.
 Make sure it is possible to get any necessary data.